 Spinal fracture can tend to be among the most serious kinds of fractures that can be suffered.
 If there has been any kind of neurological damage as a result of the fracture, particularly around the spinal column, even if the fracture is treated satisfactorily with healing of the actual bony matter you can continue to have significant ongoing symptoms because of nerve damage.
 In the most serious cases of spinal fracture, the risk of paralysis means that the potential long-term consequences of such fractures can be catastrophic for the injured person and their family.

 Skull fractures can also be particularly serious because of the obvious proximity to the brain.
 Even minor fractures to the skull can give rise to serious long-term problems, with things like loss of smell and loss of taste being quite common in patients who suffer a skull fracture.
 In addition there can be haemorrhaging if the fracture is not picked up on and treated correctly in the immediate aftermath, which can lead to neurological deficits as a result.

 For further information regarding fractures and compensation claims, take a look at the Personal Injuries Assessment Board’s Book of Quatum.
 Sections 6A may be of particular interest.

 About McCarthy + Co

-If you have suffered a fracture at fault of another person or organisation, get in contact with our personal injury solicitors today to make a start on your claim *.
-Call us on 1800 390 555 and an experienced member of staff will discuss your situation and potential next steps.
-You can also email on email@example.com and we will get back to you as soon as we can.
+If you have suffered a fracture at the fault of another person or organisation, get in contact with our personal injury solicitors today to make a start on your claim.
+Call us on 1800 390 555 and an experienced member of staff will discuss your situation and the potential next steps for starting a fracture claim against a negligent party.
+You can also email on firstname.lastname@example.org and we will get back to you as soon as we can.